 It goes without saying, but the need for reducing our plastic footprint is imperative.
 Excessive use of plastics--and disregard for proper recycling--has been a major catalyst in the detriment of our natural environment.
 But nowadays, avoiding plastic is so much easier than you might think.

 You don’t have to pick up stray trash or monitor the grocery store checkout line to make a difference.
-In honor of Plastic-Free July, we have compiled a list of products that can help you reduce your plastic in small but important ways.
+We have compiled a list of products that can help you reduce your plastic in small but important ways.

 From a quick trip to the grocery store to a shopping extravaganza, single-use plastic bags are part of the journey, but they’re quickly tossed after your day is done.
 Take a huge leap in the right direction by utilizing reusable bags.